MacMillan Provincial Park: History

 Indigenous peoples are believed to have used the area for ceremonial purposes prior to the arrival of European settlers in the mid-19th century.
 Evidence of "culturally modified trees", western redcedar trees which have had their bark stripped off, have been found and dated as far back as AD 1137.

 The name "Cathedral Grove" is reputed to have originated from the Governor General of Canada, the Viscount Willingdon, in 1928, and appeared in correspondence to the provincial government in the 1920s.
 Cathedral Grove was a well-known tourist stop in the 1920s and 1930s, long before its protection.
 Over the following quarter century the public pressured and petitioned the provincial government to acquire the lands known as Cathedral Grove, and for the property and timber owners to donate the land.
 H.R.
 MacMillan, who had served as first chief forester of British Columbia and became a well-known forester and logging industrialist as head of the H.R.
 MacMillan Export Company (later MacMillan Bloedel), after years of refusing to consider the public demands, in 1944 donated the 136 hectares of his company's timber holdings "for the perpetual enjoyment of the public in recognition of the unique stand of trees."
 In 1947 the area was established as a Class A provincial park.

 Logging of the remainder of the valley upstream of the park throughout the late 20th century resulted in significant damage to the forest adjacent to the Cameron River.
 Extreme runoff from a 1990 tropical storm resulted in extensive flooding and streambank erosion, and 6 hectares of tree blowdown.
 In 1997 high winds caused extensive damage to the grove and surrounding forest.
 In the 1990s BC Parks initiated a trail rehabilitation program to prevent further damage from park visitation.
+The grove suffered more storm damage in December 2018 and November 2024.